 Assistant Treasurer General

 John McConville Shannon of Wadmalaw Island, South Carolina, has served as assistant treasurer general since 2022.
 In that capacity he serves as co-chairman of the Annual Giving Committee and as chairman of the Pensions and Benefits Committee.
-Mr. Shannon previously served as president of the Society of the Cincinnati in the State of New Jersey.
+Mr. Shannon also currently serves as president of the Society of the Cincinnati in the State of New Jersey.

 The directors of the Society of the Cincinnati, Inc., meet as the board of directors of the corporation.
 Directors of the corporation serve simultaneously as members and alternate members of the standing committee of the Society of the Cincinnati, the historic governing body, now chiefly ceremonial, created in 1890.